DougBeney/dougie.io/_posts/2020-03-05-perfect-linux-distro-md.md

 Other than those three principals, it's also important that it...

 - Doesn't get in your way.
 OpenSUSE is a big offender in this matter because of YaST.
 Other offenders could be things like strange SELinux policies that throw you off, a package manager that's very slow to use (Fedora's DNF gave me this problem), and awkward defaults.
 - Has all the software you ever need.
-Ubuntu and Arch are the best to this.
+Ubuntu and Arch are the best at this.
 Thanks to PPAs and the AUR.
 - Makes it easy to upgrade from major version to major version of the distro (For some, you have to re-install the complete distro to upgrade.)
 - If it's a beginner-friendly Linux distribution, it'd be nice if some safe firewall rules are put in place.
-Perhaps this contradicts my "doesn't get in your way" idea, but I believe a desktop distribution shouldn't allow incoming network requests by defualt.
+Perhaps this contradicts my "doesn't get in your way" idea, but I believe a desktop distribution shouldn't allow incoming network requests by default.
+This is not a super import principal to me bear in mind.

 ---